kjs452/KennysOpenDSKY/README.md

 I didn't like the "sticker" which you use to cover over the beautiful LED's, so I customized my device.

-The electronics and provided circuit board were excellend.
+The electronics and provided circuit board were excellent.
 All the parts were well labeled.
 It makes for a greate arduino platform to play with many different devices: GPS, IMU, MP3 player and Real Time Clock.